rubyonjets/jets-docs/_docs/extras/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

+### 5.0.0

+Jets 5 is a huge release and is covered in this blog post: [Jets 5: Improvements Galore](https://blog.boltops.com/2023/12/05/jets-5-improvements-galore/)

+Surprisingly, despite so many changes, a blue-green deployment is not required.
+This is because the lambda functions collapse into a single one without AWS resource conflicts.
+Also, the APIGW Resource Methods collapsing down would typically cause an AWS resource conflict, but Jets 5 Route Change detection is smart enough to detect this and provision a new APIGW REST API automatically.
+If, for some reason, this change detection does not work, you can also for a new APIGW to be created with `JETS_API_REPLACE=1` jets deploy.
+However, I have found that it's unnecessary.
+The docs note that a blue-green deployment is "Depends" just in case there is some scenario we haven't tested for.

+For the Jets 5 upgrade, you should use the new [jets-upgrade](https://github.com/rubyonjets/jets-upgrade) tool.
+It should get you pretty far.

 ### 3.0.14